- Identifying families

 Strengthening Families Funding Application Form

 If all avenues of support and resources for a family have been explored and there is a gap in provision that if provided would make a difference, practitioners can collectively decide to apply for some funding to support the Family Plan.
 This funding application must be agreed at an Early Help Partnership Plus meeting by all practitioners present.
 The case should clearly identify that the family meet at least two of the Strengthening Families criteria and should be on ECINS, with consent, a whole family assessment and whole family action plan completed.
 These must clearly identify the need for the funding and what outcomes and measures are expected to be achieved through the funding.
-This is the application form which needs to be completed.

 Further information and contacts